The first part of a satirical duology by Ilia Ilf and Eugeny Petrov.

 - Deadpan Snarker: Bender.

 - Downer Ending: And how.
-Father Fyodor is Driven to Madness, his wife's life is completely destroyed, and Kisa slices Bender's throat to avoid splitting the loot and then discovers that the jewels have already been found and that they have been spent on erecting a new public building.
+Father Fyodor is Driven to Madness, his wife's life is completely destroyed, and Kisa slices Bender's throat to avoid splitting the loot and then discovers that the jewels have already been found and that they have been spent on erecting a new public building, which drives him insane.

-- (Though in the sequel, Bender gets better and finally obtains the fortune he desires — only to find that he cannot spend it.)
+- (Though in the sequel, Bender gets better, only bears a scar on his neck, and finally obtains the fortune he desires — only to find that he cannot spend it.)

 - Giftedly Bad: Lapis-Trubetskoy, whose poems are filled with inane tautologies.
 Bender calls him Lapsus-Trubetskoy.
 Later he is seen trying to sell poetry to several different magazine editors, changing the subject matter every time—for example, he calls his submission to a medical journal "The Ballad of Gangrene."